samkap/samkap.github.io/_posts/2019-05-20-notes-from-going-down-the-rabbit-hole-esther-perel.md

 * Every (American/Western-raised) person wants a solution, but rather it demands the understanding of the past
 * In community we got a lot of continuity, consistence, and were never alone.
 Now we look to our partners for the existential aloneness to be solved.

-> “You don't solve this with Victoria's Secret.
-And there isn't a Victor's Secret, so we all know where the responsibility lies”
+> You don't solve this with Victoria’s Secret.
+And there isn't a Victor’s Secret, so we all know where the responsibility lies

 * Intimacy = into me see.
 I show you my inner life.
 * Everyone struggle with change in stability.
 The thriving ones know how to reconcile that.